puchka/puchka.github.io/_posts/2017-04-30-start-personal-blog.md

 corpora for malagasy language and the approach I propose to do it.

-After, if I have enough time and energy, I'll write about the project BetaX community that I have in mind for some times now.
+After that -if I have enough time and energy- I'll write about the project BetaX community that I have in mind for a while.

 Feedback are welcome.
 My contact can be found on my github account.